 ✓ I had the same problem.
 Someone mentioned a shower curtain.
 Mine was actually the wicker basket next to the toilet that my young son was peeing on when he missed his target (YUCK!).
 I replaced it with a plastic garbage can that I wash each week when I clean the bathroom.
 Smell is gone!
 So, investigate other objects in the room!

-✓ Unbeknownst to me, one of my young men was using the plunger and putting it back.
-The stand, soaked, unwashed.
-When I finally figured it out so much relief… I had been washing the outside of it, moving it out and washing the floor, but I did not even know my son knew how to use it.
+✓ Unbeknownst to me, one of my young men was using the plunger and putting it back on the stand, soaked and unwashed.
+When I finally figured it out, so much relief… I had been washing the outside of it, moving it out and washing the floor, but I did not even know my son knew how to use it.

-5. Use a powerful cleaning agents (carefully of course).
+5. Use powerful cleaning agents (carefully of course).

 ✓ I wipe down the toilet first to get all of the big yuckies off, then I put one cup bleach straight into the bowl.
 With a gloved hand and a sponge I scrub the entire toilet inside and out with the bleach water out of the bowl.
 Flush and let let dry to kill all germs.
 It always gets rid of the smell!